microsoft/DeepGNN/docs/graph_engine/dataset.rst

 In this example we create a simple dataset using Ray Data.

-First we initialize a Ray Dataset of node ids ranging from 0 to 2708.
+First we initialize a Ray Dataset of node ids ranging from 0 to 2708 via `ray.data.range <https://docs.ray.io/en/latest/data/api/input_output.html#synthetic-data>`_ Then we repartition it to be one block per batch.
-`ray.data.range <https://docs.ray.io/en/latest/data/api/input_output.html#synthetic-data>`_
-Then we repartition it to be one block per batch.